 As part of its engagement, FWC has advised the Compensation Committee in its selection of a group of peer companies ("Peer Group") for purposes of assessing the competitiveness of executive compensation and performance.
-In the fall of 2020, FWC reviewed the peer group adopted in 2019 and recommended no changes other than the elimination of Opus Bank, which had been acquired.
-The Compensation Committee accepted FWC's recommendation.
+In the fall of 2022, FWC reviewed the peer group adopted in 2021 and recommended no changes other than the elimination of First Midwest Bancorp, which had been acquired, and to replace it with First Hawaiian, Inc. The Compensation Committee accepted FWC's recommendation.

-As of December 31, 2021, total assets for the Peer Group ranged from \$9.4 billion to \$60.8 billion, and market capitalization ranged from \$1.2 billion to \$11.2 billion.
-By comparison, our total assets were \$20.9 billion and our market capitalization was \$3.2 billion, which placed us at the 36th and 47th percentiles compared to the Peer Group.
+As of December 31, 2023, total assets for the Peer Group ranged from \$12.4 billion to \$70.9 billion, and market capitalization ranged from \$1.1 billion to \$10.1 billion.
+By comparison, our total assets were \$23.1 billion, and our market capitalization was \$3.3 billion, which placed us at the 40th and 59th percentiles compared to the Peer Group (percentile rankings excluded PacWest and Umpqua who were both acquired in 2023).
 The Peer Group consisted of the following 18 companies:

-- Associated Banc-Corp
+- · Associated Banc-Corp

 - · Banc of California

-- Bank of Hawaii Corporation
+- · Bank of Hawaii Corporation

-- Berkshire Hills Bancorp
+- · Berkshire Hills Bancorp

-- Boston Private Financial Holdings, Inc.

 - Columbia Banking

-- CVB Financial Corp.
+- · CVB Financial Corp.

-- East West Bancorp, Inc.
+- · East West Bancorp, Inc.

 - First Financial

-- First Midwest Bancorp
+- · First Hawaiian, Inc.

-- Hope Bancorp, Inc.
+- · Hope Bancorp, Inc.

+- Independent Bank Corp.

 - · Pacific Premier

-- PacWest Bancorp
+- · PacWest Bancorp

-- · Pinnacle Financial Partners, Inc.
+- Pinnacle Financial Partners, Inc.

-- Prosperity Bancshares, Inc.
+- · Prosperity Bancshares, Inc.

 - Umpqua Holdings Corporation

-- · Valley National Bancorp
+- Valley National Bancorp

 - Western Alliance Bancorporation

-FWC again reviewed Bancorp's peer group in the fall of 2021.
-The only recommended change was to remove Boston Private Financial Holdings, Inc., which had been acquired, and to replace it with Independent Bank.
+FWC again reviewed Bancorp's peer group in the fall of 2023.
+The only recommended change was to add Eastern Bancshares and retain Columbia Banking after its acquisition of Umpqua Holding Company, which maintained the number of peers at 18.
 The Compensation Committee accepted FWC's recommendations.